Blanding’s turtle © Joe Crowley

 Current Status and Protection

-The Blanding’s turtle is currently listed as Threatened under the Ontario Endangered Species Act, 2007 and Threatened under the federal Species at Risk Act.
+The Blanding’s turtle is currently listed as Threatened under the Ontario Endangered Species Act, 2007 and Endangered under the federal Species at Risk Act.
 The species has also been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act.
-These acts offer protection to individuals and their habitat.
-The habitat of this species is further protected in Ontario by the Provincial Policy Statement under the Planning Act.
-The International Union for Conservation of Nature lists the global status of the Blanding’s turtle as Lower Risk/Near Threatened.
-The species’ status was last confirmed in 2010.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+These acts offer some protection to individuals and their habitat.
+The International Union for Conservation of Nature lists the global status of the Blanding’s turtle as Endangered.
+The species’ status was last confirmed in August 2010.

-Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.
+Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship webpage.